JobCore/api/docs/payrollperiods.md

 - You must be the owner of the PayrollPeriod to update.
 - There will be created instances of EmployeePayment, using PayrollPeriodPayment instances with APPROVED status and belong to indicated PayrollPeriod and related Employer.
+- Even if OPEN value is send in status parameter, the period is set to FINALIZED.